-17.01 Retirement Savings Plan (RSP)

-- a) The Christian Labour Association of Canada (CLAC) Group Retirement Savings Plan ("RSP"), administered by the CLAC Group RSP Board of Trustees, applies to all employees covered by this Collective Agreement. - b) New employees will join the RSP immediately. - c) Employees are responsible for completing the applicable form, provided by the CLAC Retirement Team, in order to register the contributions remitted by the Employer. - d) Employer Contribution: The Employer agrees to contribute the Group RSP amount set out in the applicable Wage Schedule, for each employee, based on the employee's base wages for all hours worked.
+- 17.01 Retirement Savings Plan (RSP) - a) The Christian Labour Association of Canada (CLAC) Group Retirement Savings Plan (RSP), administered by the CLAC Group RSP Board of Trustees, applies to all employees covered by this Collective Agreement. - b) New employees are eligible to join the RSP immediately upon hire and eligible for Employer matching as applicable in the Wage Schedule notes.

+- c) Employees are responsible for completing the applicable form, provided by the CLAC Retirement Team, in order to register the contributions remitted by the Employer. - d) Employer Contribution: Where the employee chooses to participate in the RSP Plan, the Employer agrees to contribute to the Group RSP the amount set out in the applicable Wage Schedule notes, for each employee, based on the employee's base wages, at straight time, for all hours worked.
 This contribution will be remitted to the applicable CLAC Remittance Team. - e) Employee Voluntary Contributions: The Employer agrees to deduct, by way of payroll deduction, and remit to the applicable CLAC Remittance Team, voluntary employee RSP contributions.
 A request for such deductions shall be submitted to the Employer on an Employee Voluntary Contributions form, on file with the Employer.
-A copy of the completed form shall be sent to the CLAC Retirement Team along with the first remittance of such voluntary contributions. - f) Withdrawals and payouts from the RSP Plan will be subject to the applicable laws and terms of that plan.

-g) Employees will receive statements from the financial institution which administers the RSP Plan in accordance with the rules of that plan.
-These statements will be mailed to the employees' last address on record with the Union.
+A copy of the completed form shall be sent to the CLAC Retirement Team along with the first remittance of such voluntary contributions. - f) Withdrawals and payouts from the RSP Plan will be subject to the applicable laws and terms of that plan. - g) Employees will receive statements from the financial institution which administers the RSP Plan in accordance with the rules of that plan.
+These statements will be mailed to the employees' last address on record with the Union. - 17.02 Pension - a) The Christian Labour Association of Canada (CLAC) Pension Plan (the Plan), a registered defined contribution pension plan, administered by the CLAC Pension Plan Board of Trustees, applies to all employees covered by this Collective Agreement.

-17.02 Pension